 How EDF Connected to Movie-goers and Local Politicians

-In 2007, we were retained by the Environmental Defense Fund (EDF) to distribute two different PSAs dedicated to the same issue – global warming.
+We were retained by the Environmental Defense Fund (EDF) to distribute two different PSAs dedicated to the same issue – global warming.
 EDF’s mission is to use science and economics to find practical and lasting solutions to the most serious environmental problems facing our country.
 EDF’s work spans the biosphere: climate, oceans, ecosystems and health.
 Since these topics are intertwined, EDF’s solutions take a multidisciplinary approach, working in concert with other organizations — business, government and communities.

 It would have been infinitely easier for us to orchestrate a standard TV PSA distribution, which involves packaging, replicating and distributing EDF PSAs to the media, with very little fanfare.
 However, because our firm is so passionate about environmental causes, we wanted to do much more, including finding a way to connect this national campaign to local communities.

 At the time we were about to distribute the EDF TV PSAs, we learned that a movie was being released titled: Evan Almighty, starring Steve Carell playing Congressman Evan Baxter.
 God, played by Morgan Freeman, tells Congressman Baxter to build an ark in preparation for a great flood, which Baxter dutifully obeys.
 Since flooding is one of the consequences of global warming, we believed this was a good opportunity to capitalize on a popular movie to get their message across to the public.

 Because EDF had a network of local community activists around the country, the first thing we did was to create a custom website that would permit local activists to learn everything about the campaign.
 On this site, there were several things visitors could do, including: